-- Healing of the Spirit – through art-focused trauma care, discipleship, and peacebuilding
+- Healing Spirits – through art-focused trauma care, peacebuilding, and discipleship

-- Healing of the Mind – through education and professional skills & leadership development
+- Healing Minds – through education, vocational skills, and leadership development

-- Healing of the Body – by providing food, medical care, and other basic needs
+- Healing Bodies – through providing safety, food, medical care, and basic needs

 Download & share the graphics below!

-By sharing this blog and graphic, you are using your voice to amplify the voices of the 250,000 children in the world today caught in slavery from war.
+By sharing these resources, you are using your voice to amplify the voices of the 250,000 children in the world today caught in slavery from war.
 We need YOUR HELP to end child soldiering and child slavery.
 Together we can do more!

 Your gift to Exile contributes to a future free from child trafficking and soldiering.
 Give now to a future filled with hope and healing for young and vulnerable girls and boys across the world.

-To learn more about how child soldering is child trafficking go here: https://www.opensocietyfoundations.org/voices/fight-against-human-trafficking-child-soldiers-get-ignored
+Learn more about how child soldering is child trafficking: https://www.opensocietyfoundations.org/voices/fight-against-human-trafficking-child-soldiers-get-ignored